 9:30-4:30 Tuition $525

-In this three-day workshop, students will focus on embracing play with decoration.
-Kristen will introduce her method for creating stamps, everyone will make their own to use during the workshop.
+In this three-day hands-on workshop, students will focus on embracing play with decoration.
+Day one, Kristen will introduce her method for creating stamps, and everyone will make their own stamps to use during the workshop.

 She will also demonstrate an array of decoration techniques to deliver different line-qualities, textures, & layers that result in work which can be as functional, sculptural, minimal, or extravagant as each student desires.

-Decoration demos include sprigging, slip-trailing, slip-sponging, paper resist, Dairy Queen, & inlay will be covered.
+Decoration demos will include sprigging, slip-trailing, slip-sponging, paper resist, Dairy Queen, & inlay.
 All of these can be applied to your current body of work.